gkorpal/gkorpal.github.io/_scholarly/2025-01-31-prime-pairs.md

 paperurl:
 citation:
 ---
-Costello, Craig; Korpal, Gaurish (2025): On pairs of primes with small order reciprocity.
+with Craig Costello: On pairs of primes with small order reciprocity.
 [LuCaNT II](https://lucant.org/papers/2025/250130-Costello.pdf).

 Part of this work was done while I was an intern at Microsoft Research.